that-recsys-lab/ratchet-search/README.md

 # ratchet-search
-Robin Burke, Ian Burke, Goran Kulyanin
+Robin Burke, Ian Burke, Goran Kuljanin

 Ratchet search is a special case of a n-dimensional range query.
 In this case, we specify an n-dimensional rectangular shape and a number of points, k.
 The search process returns a boundary such that (a) exactly k points are contained, and (b) the boundary is proportional to the input shape.